avearmin/PyMail/README.md

 3. IMAP Connection
     - Establish a secure IMAP connection to your Gmail account, enabling real-time access to your email messages.
 The IMAP protocol ensures efficient and synchronized communication between the client and your Gmail inbox.

+4. Inbox Display and Email Selection
+    - View your inbox directly within the email client's interface.
+Browse through your emails with ease and select the ones you want to interact with.

+5. Email Content Display in Plaintext
+    - When selecting an email, its contents are displayed in plaintext format, making it convenient to read and understand the message's content.

 ## Future Updates
 1. **User-API-Middleman:** Create a middleman that connects to the correct API based on the email domain to interact with different email service providers.